privatenumber/vue-just-ssr/README.md

 Example: `just-ssr --port 3333`

-Port for the dev server to listen on.
-If not provided, checks `process.env.PORT` before falling back to 8080.
+Use this flag to set the port for the SSR server to listen on.
+If not provided, it checks `process.env.PORT` before falling back to 8080.
 If the port is taken, it will choose a random available port.

 ## Demo
 👉 Check out [vue-just-ssr-demo](https://github.com/privatenumber/vue-just-ssr-demo) for a demo of how easily a Vue SSR + HMR dev environment is added to the repo.